My Bittersweet Brown Bear Hunt on Kodiak Island

 I’ve always wanted to hunt Kodiak Island, but I didn’t really think that it would ever happen for me.
 Maybe for Sitka blacktails, but not for brown bears.
 I had already been on a brown bear hunt on the Peninsula that didn’t turn out with a big bear rug for me…but that’s another story.
 I just really couldn’t justify another one when there’s so much to explore in this world.
 Time is short and my list is long!

-Last winter Casey met Tyler Kuhn, a guide for Jim Bailey, Master Guide.
+Last winter we met Tyler Kuhn, a guide for Jim Bailey, Master Guide.
 Tyler was looking into taking over Jim’s outfit on Kodiak Island and reached out to us to get the business rebooted.
-Tyler and Casey began the long vetting process we use to bring on new outfitters and decided that we should get a hunter there to check out their hunt.
+Tyler began the long vetting process we use to bring on new outfitters and decided that we should get a hunter there to check out their hunt.

 Applying for a Brown Bear Hunt on Kodiak Island